 Position: Associate Director, Mission-Aligned Investing

-To Apply: Interested applicants should send a cover letter and resume to Mary Beth Gallagher, Executive Director, at email@example.com and will be considered on a rolling basis.
+To Apply: Interested applicants should send a cover letter and resume to Mary Beth Gallagher, Executive Director, at email@example.com.
+Applications will be considered on a rolling basis.

 Summary of the Position

-The Associate Director will lead the design and implementation of a new Program on Mission-Aligned Investing for faith-based institutional asset owners (Affiliates).
-The Mission-Aligned Investing Program will provide IASJ Affiliates with the tools and skills to analyze their portfolios, define what investment practices constitute meaningful mission alignment, and engage with their investment consultants and asset managers to incorporate environmental, social and governance (ESG) factors in due diligence and investment decisions.
-The program will equip Affiliates with education, peer learning spaces, and resources to implement mission-aligned asset allocation that advances human rights, climate justice, racial equity, and the common good, alongside investment objectives.
-IASJ is seeking to support Affiliates in strengthening the connection and alignment of their active and pioneering shareholder advocacy work with the investment practices and management of the portfolio assets.
-Effective communication and dissemination of the tools and learnings from this initiative will help to amplify its impact, among faith-based investors and the broader investment community.
+The Associate Director will lead the strategic direction and implementation of IASJ’s Mission-Aligned Investing (MAI) Program for faith-based institutional asset owners (Affiliates).
+The MAI Program provides IASJ Affiliates and partners with the tools and skills to analyze their portfolios, define the investment practices which support meaningful mission alignment, and engage with their financial advisors to incorporate environmental, social and governance (ESG) factors in due diligence and investment decisions.
+The program equips Affiliates with education, peer learning spaces, and resources to implement mission-aligned asset allocation that advances human rights, climate justice, racial equity, and the common good, alongside investment objectives.
+The MAI program will strengthen the connection and alignment of faith-based investors’ active and pioneering shareholder advocacy work with the investment practices and the management of the portfolio assets.
+The learnings and tools from the pilot MAI program will be disseminated to amplify its impact, among faith-based investors and the broader investment community.

-The successful candidate should possess an understanding of investment markets and ESG products, investment consulting, or portfolio construction, and have subject matter expertise on ESG integration, business and human rights, or sustainability.
-The Associate Director will report to the Executive Director and contribute to the overall management and success of the organization and commitment to addressing racial justice through our work.
-This is a grant-funded position with a commitment for 18 months, with the possibility for extension contingent upon grant renewal or securing additional funding.
+The successful candidate should possess an understanding of investment markets and ESG products, investment consulting, or portfolio construction, and have familiarity with trends and subject matter on ESG integration, impact investing, business and human rights, or sustainability.
+The Associate Director will report to the Executive Director and contribute to the overall management and success of the organization and commitment to addressing mission alignment and racial justice through our work.
+This is a full-time 12-month grant-funded position, with the possibility for extension contingent upon grant renewal or securing additional funding.

-- Manage the day-to-day activities of the Mission-Aligned Investing Program, including through internal and external relationships.
+- Manage the day-to-day activities of the Mission-Aligned Investing Program, including internal and external relationships.

-- Establish and sustain a cohort of participating asset owners and their asset managers, investment consultants, and investment committees.
-Convene meetings, communications, develop and disseminate tools, and facilitate conversations with key decision-makers.
+- Sustain a cohort of participating asset owners and investment committee members; convene monthly cohort meetings, communications, develop and disseminate tools, coaching, lead presentations, and facilitate conversations with key decision-makers.
+Engage with asset managers and investment consultants to align objectives.

-- Develop resources and programming to increase education, awareness, and implementation among faith-based asset owners of investment strategies to advance socially responsible investing, ESG integration, and/or impact investing.
+- Create programming, consult with subject matter experts, and develop succinct resources to increase education, awareness, and implementation among faith-based asset owners of investment strategies to advance socially responsible investing, ESG integration, and/or impact investing.
 Guide Affiliates’ work on development of investment guidelines, manager evaluation, and impact measurement.

-- Stay abreast of research and trends in responsible, ESG, and impact investing and strategic investment topics.
+- Stay abreast of research and trends in responsible, ESG, and impact investing and strategic investment topics and share key takeaways with key stakeholders.

-- Support overall organizational priorities and strategic goals and commitment to furthering the mission of Investor Advocates for Social Justice.
+- Support overall organizational priorities, engagements, and strategic goals and commitment to furthering the mission of Investor Advocates for Social Justice.

 - Bachelor’s degree in finance, business, or accounting.
 Master’s degree or equivalent experience preferred.

-- Minimum 5-7 years of professional experience.
-Experience in financial services field, including, but not limited to marketing and client services, business development, investment consulting, investment advisory services, portfolio construction, ESG analysis, manager selection or evaluation preferred.
+- Minimum of 4-6 years of professional experience, or equivalent education, in the financial services field, such as in marketing and client services, business development, investment consulting, investment advisory services, portfolio construction, ESG analysis, or manager selection or evaluation.

 - Possess strong analytical skills, vision, and strategic thinking.